eosc-sq/ensure-sq/docs/papers-reviewed.md

 **Quality Model** ("is based on", "mentions", "defines"): define Boehm software quality model

 The article describe the Boehm software quality model.
 It identifies characteristics of quality structured in a tree (see above for this characteristics).
 It also gives a few example of quality metrics (Boehms wrote a book on the subject).
-It also explains the link between the identification of types of error and when they appear during the software life-cycle and at which phase of the cycke they are corrected.
+It also explains the link between the identification of types of error and when they appear during the software life-cycle and at which phase of the cycle they are corrected.
 It shows that early application of automated and semiautomated consistency, robustnes and self containedness checkers leads to significant improvements in software error detection.
 It gives some input on quality-enhancing tools and techniques.
 Life cycle activities with significant effects on software quality:

 * setting software quality objectives and priorities
 * performing software quality benchmarking